Words Are Powered By Intentions

 Words can be very powerful as your words are powered by your intentions.
-They can be used to stir a nation to freedom and also to hold people prisoner.
+They can be used to stir a nation to freedom and also used to hold people prisoner.
 Parents have used words to build confidence or destroy self esteem.
-You can’t have it both ways.
+The power of words works in both directions.

 Do you remember being at school where, no matter how hard you tried, those words of another really hurt?
 Whether it was a so called friend that spoke behind your back or you were openly ridiculed, we have all been in situations where others have used words to demean and belittle.